RaffayElahi/RaffayElahi/README.md

 - 👋 Hi, I’m @RaffayElahi
-- 👀 I’m interested in python
+- 👀 I’m interested in web development and also machine learning.
-- 🌱 I’m currently learning python, web development and also data science
+- 🌱 I’m currently machine learning and data science.
-- 💞️ I’m looking to collaborate on web development or python machine learning
+- 💞️ I’m looking to collaborate on web development.
-- 📫 How to reach me by contacting at my gmail'honeybee33392@gmail.com'
+- 📫 How to reach me by contacting at my gmail'raffayelahii@gmail.com'

 <!---
 RaffayElahi/RaffayElahi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.